carlos-quintana/spring-boot-crud/README.md

 ![Submissions listings site](https://user-images.githubusercontent.com/102340968/227416105-6a5682f2-1fd1-4f44-b2b2-0a4cc6e883c7.png)

-***Note:** All of the example images were taken from sites where they were posted as having a CC 1.0 license or otherwise marked as Free to use in personal projects without comercial gain.
-All of the fields presented in this project, like titles, description and tags are made up and the original authors of the images have no relation with the project.
+***Note:** None of these images were made by me.
+All of the example images were taken from sites where they were posted as having a CC 1.0 license or otherwise marked as Free to use in personal projects without comercial gain.
+All of the fields presented in this project, including usernames, titles, descriptions and tags are made up and the original authors of the images have no relation with the project.
 I also plan to compose a list of all of the original sources as to give credit to each one of them.
 If any of the original authors would like to have their work taken down I encourage them to get in contact with me.*

 The next step will be to change the site from a big table to a series of cards, where all of the elements like title, thumbnail and description can fit more naturally, and the site can become responsive.